score-p/scorep_jupyter_kernel_python/README.md

 > Please make sure that `scorep-config` is in your `PATH` variable.
 > For Ubuntu LTS systems there is a non-official ppa of Score-P available: https://launchpad.net/~andreasgocht/+archive/ubuntu/scorep .

-To use the coarse-grained performance measurements, simply install the JUmPER extension via:
+To use the coarse-grained performance measurements, simply install the jumper ipython extension via:

 ```
 pip install jumper_extension